Truehold Review 2025: Is Selling and Renting Back Your Home Worth It?

 Financial considerations

 Your initial home value is based on your neighborhood and information about your home.
-Your final offer may change based on a third-party home inspection.
+Your final offer may change based on the results of a third-party home inspection.

 Your rent is based on local market rates, comparable rentals in your neighborhood, and market conditions.
-So your rent may or may not be higher than your current mortgage payments.
+Therefore, your rent may be higher or lower than your current mortgage payments.

 With Truehold, you’ll have no upfront costs.
-You will pay a 5.5% transaction fee at closing.
-You also will have to pay closing costs.
+You'll pay a 5.5% transaction fee at closing.
+You will also have to pay closing costs.
 All costs are listed in the settlement statement.

 Most lease terms are 12 to 24 months, but you have the option to move after 6 months.
 If you sign a rent renewal, your rent may increase depending on market conditions.